tarung/notes/MLF/Batch2.md

 \text{If } u, v \in V \text{ and } \alpha, \beta \in \mathbb{R}, \text{ then } \alpha u + \beta v \in V.
 \]

-The primary example is \(R^d\), which naturally satisfies this property.
+The primary example is $\mathbb{R}^d$, which naturally satisfies this property.
 Other vector space properties exist but are not detailed, emphasizing the importance of closure under linear combinations.

 The video also covers the **dot product** (inner product) in vector spaces: